-(April-November) is a glacially formed, aboveground cave system used for religious ceremonies by early American Indians and missionaries.
+(April-November) is a glacially formed, above-ground cave system used for religious ceremonies by early American Indians and missionaries.
 There is a winding dirt trail to the cave which affords spectacular views of the Pend Oreille River and surrounding mountains.
 Just beyond Cusick visit the new Kalispel Rest Area with a display of historic and contemporary images and cultural items of the Kalispel Tribe of Indians.
+The tribe also established the second casino on the Selkirk Loop route where they host a variety of events.